crocokyle/ClaimForm-Importer/README.md

 ## Potential Improvments
+- `FormHandler` should have better encapsulation
+  - Environment variables should be in a constructor or passed into the `SendFormAsync` method from main.
+  - `FormHandler` should have a child class of `Field` to handle various field types.

+- Eliminate processing the second useless page in the form

 - Training data should have more variance in a real-world exmaple.
   - ie. scans, mobile scans, partially handwritten, different color ink, different fonts, etc.
-- Eliminate processing the second useless page in the form

 - More efficient use of async methods
   - Would allow faster submission times on large folders while not exceeding API Rate limits.
   - Would allow first results to reach Firebase while other submissions are still processing in Azure.

 - ACS Output should be validated by checking for field types in a separate method

 - Error handling for missing `.env` file or incorrect values